ankitects/anki-manual/src/preferences.md

 The Anki V3 scheduler is documented here:
 <https://faqs.ankiweb.net/the-2021-scheduler.html>

-**Mix new cards and reviews**:
-This drop-down box controls when new cards are shown: either mixed with, before, or after all reviews.

 **Next day starts at**
 Controls when Anki should start showing the next day’s cards.
 The default setting of 4AM ensures that if you’re studying around midnight, you won’t have